wikimedia/integration-zuul/doc/source/tutorials/quick-start.rst

 Further Steps
 -------------

+You now have a Zuul system up and running, congratulations!

+The Zuul community would love to hear about how you plan to use Zuul.
+Please take a few moments to fill out the `Zuul User Survey
+<https://www.surveymonkey.com/r/K2B2MWL>`_ to provide feedback and
+information around your deployment.
+All information is confidential to the OpenStack Foundation unless you designate that it can be public.

 If you would like to make further changes to Zuul, its configuration files are located in the ``zuul/doc/source/examples`` directory and are bind-mounted into the running containers.
 You may edit them